lhupfeldt/jenkinsflow/INSTALL.md

 3. To use the warn_only (experimental) feature, jenkins url must be set in Jenkins configuration.

+4. Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins

-4. All set!
+5. All set!
 You can now create jobs that have a shell execution step, which will a use this library to control the running of other jobs.
    See the demo directory for example flows.
 The demo jobs can be loaded by running tests, see below.

 Test
 ----

-1. Install tenjin template engine: pip install -U pytest pytest-cov pytest-cache pytest-instafail logilab-devtools tenjin proxytypes
+1. Install pytest and tenjin template engine: pip install -U pytest pytest-cov pytest-cache pytest-instafail logilab-devtools tenjin proxytypes

+2. Read and update the file demo/demo_security.py if you have enabled security on your Jenkins

-2. Run the tests:
+3. Run the tests:
    # Mocked tests do not require Jenkins
    JENKINSFLOW_MOCK_API=true ./test.py